commercial calculation table | 9 Exercises

 States :

-The "Brasserie Artisan'Ale" wants to evaluate the performance of its new craft beer.
-The production cost excluding tax of a bottle is €2, and it is sold at €4 excluding tax.
-The brewery wants to calculate different indicators to adjust its marketing strategy.
+The "Artisan'Ale Brewery" wants to evaluate the performance of its new craft beer.
+The production cost of a bottle (excluding VAT) is €2, and it is sold for €4 (excluding VAT).
+The brewery wants to calculate various indicators to adjust its marketing strategy.
 The applicable VAT rate is 20%.

 Work to do :